What to Do If You’re Under Investigation or Facing UCMJ Charges

 - Chain-of-custody/evidentiary issues

-- Evidence or testimony that should be suppressed from trial
+- Evidence or testimony that should be suppressed from the trial

 - Improper conduct by law enforcement investigators